It's probably a good sign when your husband walks in the door, and the first thing he says is

 “If you'd like to add flavor to this dish, choose an herb-infused oil, or smoked tofu instead of regular for a hint of complexity.”

-This week as we feature all things vegetarian, I couldn't help but reach for his Food Matters cookbook
+This week as we feature all things vegetarian, I couldn't help but reach for his Food Matters cookbook.

-The pancake & I have had an ongoing love affair as long as I can remember.. these will be perfect ..
-Really liked the idea that the veggies themselves create the cake .. instead of making sort of batter first & with green things added to it
+Pancakes and I have had an ongoing love affair as long as I can remember.
+I really liked the idea that the veggies themselves create the cake, instead of making sort of batter first and adding green things to it